stirera/d-chimer_v1/README_3.md

 - run d-chimer blastx with the input file :

-   The same set of file are produced with blastx... everywhere "bn" is replaced by "bx".
-Additional intermediate files will be produced when blastx is used:
+   A similar set of file are produced with blastx... everywhere "bn" is replaced by "bx".
+Additional intermediate files will be produced :

-    - BLASTx against viral database output : *testSequences.bx.vir.csv
+    - BLASTx against viral database output : *testSequences.bx.vir.csv*
-    - List of matching sequences against the viral database : *test_1.1.bx.vir.list
+    - List of matching sequences against the viral database : *test_1.1.bx.vir.list*
-    - Fasta file of sequneces matching the viral database : *testSequences.bx.vir.fas
+    - Fasta file of sequneces matching the viral database : *testSequences.bx.vir.fas*

 d-chimer produces all the outputs in the repository where it was launched.